Every Breath Is Mine To Take

 Athena laughed.
 “No, no!
 Our apartment.”

-Anarchy figured he must have looked exactly as lost as he felt, sitting dumbstruck, because Sethfire adjusted the glasses on his crooked nose and offered clarification:
+Anarchy figured he must have looked exactly as lost as he felt, dumbstruck, because Sethfire adjusted the glasses on his crooked nose and offered clarification:

 “You need somewhere to recover; I believe I’m correct in saying that your answer to my question earlier if you had someplace warm to go home to would have been ‘no’?” he said in the soft, clear intonation of a compassionate schoolteacher.
 “We have room in our flat.”

 Athena peered around the curtain.

 “No sign of Dr. Cammell.
 Let’s go!”
 The excited grin she threw over her shoulder at Anarchy just about stole his breath with how familiar it was.
 She’s just like Chey.
-He was shaken from his thoughts by Kato’s palm against his shoulder again.

 “I know she’s gorgeous, Anarchy, but we gotta get going.
-Stare later.
-Or don’t, because she’ll black your eye and you’ll deserve it,” he said, half-pulling, half-shoving Anarchy off his hospital bed and into a standing position.
+Stare later,” he said in a snarky undertone, half-pulling, half-shoving Anarchy out of the room.
+“Or don’t, ‘cause she’ll black your eye and you’ll deserve it.”

 “I wasn’t—”